pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. or
+1. equals
-2. not and
+2. negative and
-3. not less or equals than
+3. negative greater equals than
-4. not greater than
+4. negative less than
-5. greater equals than
+5. less or equals than
 6. less than

-**Português**
+####Português

 O automata seguinte é reponsável por reconhecer o comando `Escreve um operador lógico` em português: